bespoken/bespoken-docs/end-to-end/ivr.md

 ---

 # End-To-End Testing for Interactive Voice Response systems
-We provide support for Interactive Voice Response (IVR) systems by leveraging Twilio to interact with them.
+We provide support for Interactive Voice Response (IVR) and Intelligent Virtual Agent (IVA) systems by leveraging Twilio to interact with them.

 Most of the features from our standard end-to-end testing work as normal for this, but there are some special features that we will cover in this guide.